-Individuals or legal entities that are Merchants pursuant to the provisions of the Commercial Code may be subject to the commercial insolvency proceeding .
-All commercial insolvency proceedings are conducted before Federal District Judges (the "Insolvency Courts"), located across the Country, and which are appointed based on the corporate domicile of the relevant Merchant.
-In the event such a domicile is 'unreal', then it shall be deemed to be the place where the entity has its main place of business.
+Individuals or legal entities that are Merchants pursuant to the provisions of the Commercial Code may be subject to the commercial insolvency proceeding 2.
+All commercial insolvency proceedings are conducted before the specialized insolvency Federal District Judges (the "Insolvency Courts"), located in Mexico City.

 The necessary condition for a Merchant to be declared commercially insolvent is that it can be demonstrated that the Merchant has defaulted in the payment of its obligations in a general manner.
-In order to prove this condition of general non-performance, a payment default to two or more different creditors should exist, and one of the two following conditions should exist if the insolvency petition is filed by the Merchant, or both conditions if the insolvency petition is filed by the creditors: (i) that of its matured obligations, those that are at least thirty (30) days overdue represent thirty-five percent (35%) or more of all the obligations of the Merchant to the date on which the insolvency petition is filed; and/or (ii) the Merchant has insufficient assets, of those listed below, in order to satisfy at least eighty percent

-(80%) of its matured obligations on the date the petition is filed.
+In order to prove this condition of general non-performance, a payment default to two or more different creditors should exist, and one of the two following conditions should exist if the insolvency petition is filed by the Merchant, or both conditions if the insolvency petition is filed by the creditors: (i) that of its matured obligations, those that are at least thirty (30) days overdue represent thirty-five percent (35%) or more of all the obligations of the Merchant to the date on which the insolvency petition is filed; and/or (ii) the Merchant has insufficient assets, of those listed below, in order to satisfy at least eighty percent (80%) of its matured obligations on the date the petition is filed.
 The assets that should be considered for the effects established in this paragraph are: (i) cash on hand and on-sight deposits; (ii) deposits and investments with a term less than ninety (90) calendar days following the date of the petition; (iii) clients and accounts receivable whose maturity does not exceed ninety (90) calendar days following the date of the petition; and (iv) securities for which purchase-sale transactions are conducted in the respective markets, which may be sold in a maximum term of thirty (30) banking days, and whose value is known to the date on which the petition is filed.